jahorta/SALSA/Readme.md

 SALSA - Skies of Arcadia Legends Script Assistant
 ===================================================
 SALSA is a GUI-based tool to assist in parsing and decoding the script system in Skies of Arcadia Legends.
 Currently, SALSA features two modes, an Instruction Edit mode and a Script Parsing mode.
+Any instructions annotated in the Instruction Edit mode will be used to parse and annotate script files in the Script Parsing mode.

 Requirements